 VERN welcomes vascular surgical trainees, interventional radiologists, vascular scientists, vascular nurses, students and researchers.
 VERN aims to help facilitate multi-centre cross-specialty research and audit. ”

-I am an ST7 in Vascular Surgery in the West Midlands.
+I am a Consultant Vascular and Endovascular Surgeon at Unviersity Hospitals of Leicester NHS Trust.
 I completed my MD investigating the molecular relationship between diabetes and abdominal aortic aneurysms at the University of Leicester.
 I have experience in gaining research funding and am interested in both arterial and venous research, although my primary focus continues to be on aortic diseases.
 I have been a part of VERN from the beginning and believe that collaborative research is the future

-Ruth Benson is an Edinburgh graduate and West Midlands vascular trainee.
-She obtained her PhD as a Vascular Research Fellow at St Georges Healthcare NHS Trust under a Royal College of Surgeons research fellowship.
-She was a Certificate of Merit winner in the CX 2015 and 2017 Abstract Programmes.
-She is the incoming VERN president with an interest in international research collaboration, clinical trials and operative pathways.
-She is also an associate Surgical Speciality Lead in Vascular Surgery Research for the Royal College of Surgeons of England
+I am an Edinburgh graduate and West Midlands vascular trainee.
+I obtained my PhD as a Vascular Research Fellow at St Georges Healthcare NHS Trust under a Royal College of Surgeons research fellowship.
+I was a Certificate of Merit winner in the CX 2015 and 2017 Abstract Programmes.
+I am a VERN past president with an interest in international research collaboration, clinical trials and operative pathways.
+I am also an associate Surgical Speciality Lead in Vascular Surgery Research for the Royal College of Surgeons of England.

-I am an ACF based in the Bristol Vascular Unit and I have been a member of the VERN executive committee since 2017.
+I am an NIHR Academic Clinical Fellow based in the Bristol Vascular Unit and I have been a member of the VERN executive committee since 2017.